michaelbaluja/CardiovascularHealthDashboard/README.md

 ### Use

+## Documentation
+The full documentation for the dashboard is available on [Read the Docs](https://cardiovascular-health-dashboard.readthedocs.io/en/latest/)

 ## Testing
 To test the program, navigate to the root of the repository and run the following:
 ```bash